 In winter, Christchurch can suffer from severe air pollution because of the formation of an inversion layer – a blanket of cold air trapped close to the ground by a warmer layer above it.
 Smoke from domestic fires and emissions from cars enter the atmosphere, but there is no wind to carry them away.
-Similar problems occur in winter in the South Island centres of Alexandra, Timaru, Richmond and Nelson.
+Similar problems in winter occur in the South Island centres of Alexandra, Timaru, Richmond and Nelson.
 In 2005 Christchurch’s local authority passed by-laws banning open fires, and was phasing out old log burners in favour of clean-burning models.

 Using this item